 Ultimately, when you emphasize empathy in your sales and marketing efforts, you’re showing your prospects and customers that you care about them and the relationship you’re building with them – not just about closing a deal.
 When you’re being empathetic, you’re validating people.

 What happens when you’re empathetic and take a give-first (not me-first) approach to sales?
 Your prospects and customers feel like they really matter to you and your business as real people, not just as a target buyer to close.
 And that can turn into a win-win for everyone.

-Empathy is a key piece of Alyce’s REAL approach to humanizing B2B sales and marketing – it’s our letter E. Check out our post covering the letter R, and stay tuned for upcoming blog posts covering A and L.
+Empathy is a key piece of Alyce’s REAL approach to humanizing B2B marketing channels – it’s our letter E. Check out our post covering the letter R, and stay tuned for upcoming blog posts covering A and L.